sandialabs/Spitfire/readme.md

 ```

 # Testing
+To run the unit tests, enter `python3 -m unittest discover -s spitfire_test/unit` from the base repo directory.
-To run the tests, enter `python3 -m unittest discover` from the base repo directory.
+To run the regression tests, enter `python3 -m unittest discover -s spitfire_test/regression -v` from the base repo directory.

 # Examples
 Some demonstrations can be found in the `demo` directory.
+The regression tests also serve as demonstrations (just ignore the unittest code within).

 # Documentation
 To build HTML documentation, navigate to the `docs` directory and run `make html`.